rkoeninger/ShenScript/docs/internals.rst

 Data
 ----

-.. note:: These objects are not meant to be tampered with by user or client code.
+.. warning:: These objects are not meant to be tampered with by user or client code.
 Tinker with them if you must, but it will void the warranty.

 .. data:: inlines